-No matter how long your story has gone untold, you can claim your voice and write your memoir with confidence, craft, and consciousness.
+No matter how silenced your story has been, you can claim your voice and write your memoir with confidence, craft, and consciousness.
 The question is, Why must you write it?

 Women’s Memoir Book Coach